 [00:27:10] Priscilla McClay: It’s really important.
 It means a lot to me, obviously, to know that the community is having this impact.
 It is important organizationally and in terms of reporting to do these user impact surveys.
 Because a lot of community managers, that community is for a business.
 Their business goals are to deal with, is it making them sell more products or is it a support thing, like reducing cost, your helpline and resolving technical issues online or something.
 Quite measurable, right, those things?

 Whereas if you have a charitable objective of, “We want to help more people cope with bereavement.”, that is a lot less of a simple metric to actually measure.
-You can measure how many people are visiting our community, how many people are posting, how many of them are active.
-Which are all really important metrics for community health.
+You can measure how many people are visiting your community, how many people are posting, how many of them are active, which are all really important metrics for community health.

 Doing the user surveys is a really important way to try to demonstrate that we’re actually achieving what we set out to do.
-Due to what mentioned about it being, a really new venture and a new thing for the organization.
-The fact that there isn’t any national service at the moment, I think that means that, there’s fair amount of scrutiny.
+Due to what I mentioned about it being, a really new venture and a new thing for the organization and the fact that this is our only national service at the moment, I think that means that, there’s fair amount of scrutiny.
 I suppose people are interested and people want to know how it’s doing.
 That reporting that I have to do, I feel that it gets attention to quite high levels of the organization.

 Yes, it’s really great to have these metrics and be able to say, “This does give us evidence that we’re achieving what we’re aiming to achieve.”